-An ordinance will be used for this purpose, chosen because it is the most feasible way for the city to implement the requirements and is enforceable.
-The ordinance will encompass illicit discharge, construction, and post construction requirements.
+An ordinance is used for requiring storm water pollution prevention controls at construction sites, chosen because it is the most feasible way for the city to implement the requirements and is enforceable.
+The ordinance encompasses illicit discharge, construction, and post construction requirements.